semgrep/ocaml-tree-sitter-core/doc/adding-a-language.md

 as "> 100 forks".
 Collect the repository URLs and put them into `projects.txt`.

-Generating a Boilerplate
+Auto-Generating Parsing Code
 --
 After you have pushed your ocaml-tree-sitter changes to the main branch, do the following:
 1. In `ocaml-tree-sitter/lang/Makefile`, add language under 'SUPPORTED_LANGUAGES' and 'STAT_LANGUAGES'.
 2. In `ocaml-tree-sitter/lang` directory, run `./release X`.
-This will automatically add boilerplate code to `ocaml-tree-sitter-lang`.
+This will automatically add code for parsing to `ocaml-tree-sitter-lang`.

 Troubleshooting
 --